sassoftware/saspy/saspy/doc/source/install.rst

     but that can be fine, and you can still use an ssl connection.
 You can use set 'verify' : False, in your config to turn off verification for this case. authkey -
-    (Optional) The keyword that starts a line in the authinfo file containing user and or password for this connection. user -
+    (Optional) The keyword that starts a line in the authinfo file containing user and or password for this connection.
+See the IOM using Java above for more info. user -
     (**Discouraged**)  The user ID is required but if this field is left blank, the user is **prompted** for a user ID at runtime, unless it's found in the authinfo file.